cs-guide/cs-guide.github.io/_drafts/how-git-helps-you-manage-your-student-projects.md

 The common Git workflow is centralized.
 This means you have one shared repository that all members of a team can `push` changes to.
 You can create different branches representing different topics that individuals can work on independently from the central branch (often called `master`).
-The branches can then by merged back into the `master` branch so that others have the latest version of the project available.
+The branches can then be merged back into the `master` branch so that others have the latest version of the project available.

 # The basic Git workflow

+This is what the basic workflow will look like when working with Git:
+1. Work on your project (either on the `master` or on a topic branch).
+2. Add your changes to the staging area/index: `git add`
+3. Commit your changes locally: `git commit`
+4. Push your commits to a remote repository: `git push`
+5. Repeat

 ## Getting started

-If you want to try this out on your computer right now, please refer to [this tutorial]() that describes how to setup Git on your computer.
+If you want to try this out on your computer right now, please refer to [this tutorial]() that describes how to set up Git on your computer.
 {: .notice--info}

 Git is almost always used via the terminal.
 Especially if you're a Windows user this might seem unfamiliar at first but you will quickly learn to appreciate the simplicity.
-There are in fact several GUI tools for Git but I would still advise to start with the command line as this gives you much more control.
+There are in fact several GUI tools for Git but I would still advise starting with the command line as this gives you much more control.

 Let's look at the commands that you will use frequently.
 Open up a terminal in the root directory of your project (or create a new one) to follow along.